 A living will is effective if trusted helpers and your medical professionals have it available.

 If you have any questions regarding the differences between a will and living will, consult with an experienced and qualified estate planning attorney.
-An estate planning attorney can help to ensure that you have the proper estate planning in place.
+Such an attorney can help to ensure that you have the proper estate planning in place.

 - Should In Re Gregory Hall Trust Change the Way We Think About Amending Trusts? - June 8, 2023

 - Understanding the Role of Life Insurance in Estate Planning - June 6, 2023

 - What It Means to Disclaim - June 4, 2023

 You must be logged in to post a comment.